axibase/atsd/sql/examples/select-all-columns.md

 The list of available columns includes `time`, `datetime`, `value`, `text`, `metric`, `entity`, and series `tags`.

-> Note that the `SELECT *` expression includes only a subset of all the pre-defined columns.
-Columns such as `metric.label`, `entity.tags` or `time` should be referenced explicitly.
+> Note that the `SELECT *` expression includes only a subset of pre-defined columns.
+Additional columns such as `metric.label`, `entity.tags` or `time` can be added to the `SELECT` expression explicitly.
 > Series tags can be included in the SELECT expression separately using `SELECT tags.{name}` syntax.

 ## Query Without Series Tags